Britain's FTSE outperforms in Europe as miners regain ground

 "Home Retail has always been a favourite for a takeout target, given the poor performance of late in the sector and synergies that will allow significant shareholder value to be extracted," said Atif Latif, director of trading at Guardian Stockbrokers.

 "The current price of (Home Retail) does not reflect close to fair value and we see this as a plausible deal ... if Sainsbury walk away, another suitor would enter the frame."
-(Editing by Raissa Kasolowsky)
+(Editing by Richard Balmforth)

 * All three major indexes virtually flat (Updates to late afternoon)